 We hope that you will find this handbook useful.
-For updates regarding our Fall planning, please reference the related links, including the FAQs for students and the Daniels Faculty COVID-19 FAQs.
+For updates regarding our Fall planning, please reference the related links, including the FAQs for students.
 If you have any questions regarding academic, financial, or personal concerns, the staff in the Office of the Registrar and Student Services are always here to help.